Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 1. Clone this repo to a location on your hard disk, e.g. `C:/xampp/htdocs/`
 2. Run `npm install` in the repo's location to install dev dependencies
-3. Set your config
-    - Update the default `config.php` with your local MySQL login credentials, Apache and HTDOCS path<br/>
-     — OR —
-    - Set your custom user config by navigating to the Settings page in the footer
+3. Set your custom user config by navigating to the Settings page in the footer
-4. Modify the PHP code within `partials/folders.php` to suit your needs
+4. Modify the PHP code within `partials/folders.php` if required
 5. Customise to your delight
 6. Run `npm run build` to compile any changed SCSS or JavaScript